-The mission of Girl PowHER is to empower young women mentally, emotionally and physically to prevent high school dropouts and ensure each girl reaches her full potential in life.
+The mission of Girl PowHER is to empower young women mentally, emotionally and physically to to promote school and community engagement ensuring each girl reaches her full potential.

 Ages: 12-18 years | 6th-12th grade

-Locations: Berry Creek, Eagle Valley, and Gypsum Creek Middle Schools; Battle Mountain and Eagle Valley High Schools
+Locations: Berry Creek, Eagle Valley, and Gypsum Creek Middle Schools; Battle Mountain, Red Canyon, and Eagle Valley High Schools

 Contact: Britanny Kinney at firstname.lastname@example.org or 970.748.5995

 Girl PowHER is a gender specific program serving hundreds of adolescent girls, grades 6-12, in Eagle County.
 The mission of Girl PowHer specifically is to“help adolescent girls gain mindful awareness, bolster self-esteem and stay engaged in school through healthy activities, community service and positive mentorship.”
 Activities including yoga, hiking, biking, art, volunteering locally and time spent with positive female role models are paramount in helping these young women develop their own unique identity, allowing them to become well rounded young women who will better serve their community.
 As with all YouthPower365 Programs, educational support is a priority in all Girl PowHER programs.
 In addition to creating physical and emotional well-being, we hope to increase high school graduation rates as well as increase the number of young women seeking higher education in Eagle County.